On computational capabilities of Ising machines based on nonlinear oscillators,: Introduction

-Difficulties with this argument are apparent.
-To illustrate them, we apply a QKM-based dynamical Ising machine for finding the maximal cut of a M\"{o}bius graph shown in Fig.~\ref{fig:three-regimes}(a) (the same graph was considered in \cite{mcquillan_oim_2019}).
-Depending on $K_s/K $, the phase evolution governed by Eqs.~\eqref{eq:KM-full} can be in any of three regimes: (1) well-defined clusters do not form; (2) clusters form and produce a max-cut configuration; (3) clusters form but do not yield a solution to the max-cut problem (clusters have different sizes).
+There are difficulties with such arguments: there is no guarantee that the system will converge to a binary-like state, nor that the resultant state will deliver the optimum solution.
+These difficulties manifest themselves even on small graphs, like shown in Fig.~\ref{fig:three-regimes}(a) (the same graph was considered in~\cite{mcquillan_oim_2019}).
+Depending on $K_s/K $, the phase evolution governed by Eqs.~\eqref{eq:KM-full} can be in any of three regimes: \begin{enumerate} \item well-defined clusters do not form; \item clusters form and yield the maximal cut; \item clusters form but do not yield the maximal cut. \end{enumerate}

-The variability of the dynamics raises questions whether it can be proven that oscillator networks can solve NP-hard problems \cite{csaba_coupled_2020}, or even whether they can reliably solve them at all \cite{calvanese_strinati_can_2021}.
+It may appear as if QKM-based machines are unreliable if $K_s$ does not ensure operating in regime 2.
+Moreover, as we will show, regimes 1 and 3 can be regarded as generic.

-We will demonstrate that regimes 1 and 3 are rather generic but, in fact, this is regime 1, which delivers the solution.
-As we will see, it is sufficient that the network \emph{admits} the state with $\theta_m \in \left\{ 0, \pi \right\} $ without necessarily settling in it.
-Because of this, obtaining a steady state of a dynamical Ising machine must be followed by a post-processing (rounding): finding the best position of the boundary dividing phases into clusters.
-Forcing phases to collapse to clusters, at best, effectively implements a particular choice of the boundary, which may be not the most optimal, and, at worst, when the alignment is too strong, turn the machine into a random generator of configurations.
+However, this is regime 1, without well formed phase clusters, which delivers the solution.
+It suffices that the network \emph{admits} the binary state without necessarily settling in it.
+Consequently, obtaining a steady state of a dynamic Ising machine must be followed by rounding: finding the best phase reference point.
+Forcing phases to form well-defined clusters does not achieve this.
+This is supported by Fig.~\ref{fig:three-regimes}(e) showing that when $K_s$ is too large, the probability of success reduces to random guessingn.